 If you live in the United States, BV is usually treated with antibiotics that require a prescription.
-The common antibiotics are metronidazole or clindamycin.
-There are others that are less commonly used.
+The common antibiotics are metronidazole or clindamycin, although there are others that are less commonly used.
 In the United Kingdom, there are some non-prescription gels and creams available over-the-counter (OTC) to treat BV.

 There’s medication in the form of an oral pill, a gel, or a suppository to be placed in the vagina.
 You shouldn’t consume any alcoholic beverages while taking metronidazole, and for 24 hours after the last dose.
 Doing so can cause you to have an adverse reaction to the medication.

 Since the exact cause of BV isn’t well understood, it’s hard to pinpoint how to prevent it.
-However, reducing your number of sexual partners or using a condom for penetrative intercourse can lower your risk.
+However, using a condom or other barrier method during sexual activity can lower your chance of getting BV.

-- you have any fevers, chills, or severe pain along with unusual vaginal discharge and odor
+- fevers, chills, or severe pain along with unusual vaginal discharge and odor

-- you’re pregnant and have an unusual vaginal discharge
+- an unusual vaginal discharge and are pregnant

 Carolyn Kay, MD, is an obstetrics and gynecology surgeon whose special interests include reproductive health, contraception, and medical education.
 Dr. Kay earned her Doctor of Medicine from the State University of New York.
 She completed her residency at Hofstra Northwell School of Medicine in New Hyde Park.